FlailoftheLord/MonsterApocalypseRevamped/README.md

    ProtocolLib is just used for some QOL features, such as block breaking animations, mob animations and such.

-  - **WorldGuard**  use version rc 1  https://dev.bukkit.org/projects/worldguard/files/2710977/download
+  - **WorldGuard**  use version beta 3 https://dev.bukkit.org/projects/worldguard/files/2663455/download

   - **CoreProtect**  use version 1.16.3 https://www.spigotmc.org/resources/coreprotect.8631/download?version=264694